Interference alignment for the MIMO interference channel: Computing feasible strategies

 The solution counts given in Proposition~\ref{p:numbers-solutions} are relevant for computing solutions in two different ways.
 First, a large number of solutions indicate the difficulties in enumerating all solutions or in using an iterative algorithm.

 Second, the number of solutions also measures the algebraic complexity of finding a solution, since it is also the degree of the field extension of a solution for random rational parameters.
-To illustrate this principle, consider the case of Proposition~\ref{p:k-3-symmetric} which showed that the solution to the interference alignment problem with $d=3$ and $N=M=2d$ can be found by finding $d$ eigenvectors of a $2d \times 2d$ matrix.
+To illustrate this principle, consider the case of Proposition~\ref{p:k-3-symmetric}, which showed that the solution to the interference alignment problem with $d=3$ and $N=M=2d$ can be found by finding $d$ eigenvectors of a $2d \times 2d$ matrix.
 Algebraically, finding an eigenvalue and eigenvector of a generic $2d \times 2d$ matrix with rational entries requires solving an irreducible polynomial of degree $2d$, and thus the solution lies in a degree~$2d$ extension of the rationals.
 Finding a second eigenvector requires an extension of degree $2d-1$, and so on, so that the solution lies in a degree~$(2d)! / d!$ extension.
-A somewhat more refined analysis would show that it lies in a smaller field of degree $\binom{2d}{d}$, but in any case the prime divisors of the degree are less than $2d$, and likewise the polynomials which had to be factored had degree less than~$2d$.
+A somewhat more refined analysis would show that it lies in a smaller field of degree $\binom{2d}{d}$, but in any case the prime divisors of the degree are less than $2d$, and likewise the polynomials that had to be factored had degree less than~$2d$.
 The structure of the field extension and its degree reflect the structure of the construction of the solution.

 In contrast, Proposition~\ref{p:numbers-solutions} shows us that when, for example, $K=4$, $d=2$ and $N= M =5$, for sufficiently general rational data, the solution lies in an extension of the rationals of degree $3700 = 2^2 \cdot 5^2 \cdot 37$.
-Thus, an exact solution must (explicitly or implicitly) involve a step in which it finding a root of a polynomial of degree~$37$, or, worse, some multiple of~$37$.
+Thus, an exact solution must (explicitly or implicitly) entail finding a root of a polynomial of degree~$37$, or, worse, some multiple of~$37$.
 It seems unlikely that there is any natural construction for such a polynomial.

 Thus, when $K > 3$, we turn to numerical methods, such as PHCpack~\cite{phcpack}, Bertini~\cite{bertini}, and HOM4PS~\cite{hom4ps}, which use homotopy continuation methods to solve arbitrary algebraic equations.
 Specialized homotopy methods for Schubert problems in a Grassmannian were introduced in~\cite{HuberSottileSturmfels} and~\cite{SottileVakilVerschelde}.
-However, at this time, there does seem to be an implementation of these ideas for Schubert problems in a product of Grassmannians, such as our strategy space.
+However, to our knowledge there currently is no implementation of these ideas for Schubert problems in a \emph{product} of Grassmannians, such as our strategy space.

 To represent the unknown vector spaces in the alignment problem, we could use Pl\"ucker coordinates.
 However, computationally, the Pl\"ucker coordinates are inefficient and lead to systems with more equations than unknowns, which are more difficult for the numerical solvers.
 Instead, we choose special coordinates for which our system is square, following~\cite{HauensteinHeinSottile}.